Attention:

 Smart, strong and sober – cultivate a culture of responsible leaders

+This holds teachers accountable for their actions, making them less likely to use drugs if they know they could be caught and face consequences for their actions.
 Children tend to follow the footsteps of their adult role models, often mimicking their behaviors and choices into adulthood.
 When teachers engage in drug abuse, not only do you stand to lose an employee but also negatively impact student behavior.
+Students might falsely believe that drug use isn’t so bad if they suspect that their teacher engages in this type of behavior; as a result, students might be more willing to try drugs themselves.

 Create a safe environment